Transfers & Visiting Students

 - Letter of Good Standing from current law school

-- TOEFL (Required if Applicable)
+- English Proficiency Exam score (Required if Applicable)

 Please note that all documents must be sent to LSAC except for the Letter of Good Standing.
 Students should request that the Letter of Good Standing be sent from either their law school’s registrar or dean’s office to the NDLS Office of Admissions via physical mail or email.
 Further instructions regarding this document are available via the application form on LSAC’s website.